CBN releases framework for financing of mass metering

-Central Bank of Nigeria (CBN) has released its framework for National Mass Metering Programme (NMMP).
+Central Bank of Nigeria (CBN) has released its framework for the National Mass Metering Programme (NMMP).

 The framework was released by the Development Financing department of the apex bank through its official website on Monday.